-IHA will also be reviewing its option to look for funding to renovate all three properties and reclassify or merge some of its 0BR units in both developments in AMP001, which includes 159 - 0BR units at Pleasant Heights, which is an 8-story building along with 2 - 0BR units at Hocker Heights, which is a family site.
+IHA will be reviewing its option to look for funding to renovate all three properties.
+Some OBR units may be merged and reclassified in both developments in AMP001, which includes 159 - 0BR units at Pleasant Heights, which is an 8-story building along with 2 - 0BR units at Hocker Heights, which is a family site.
 It is the intention of merging 2-0BR units together for the most part, but some are aligned beside a 1BR unit that will create additional 2BR units for this property.
 The current layout for Pleasant Heights is 176-0BR units; 56-1BR units; 9-2BR units.
-Any units count reduction will be put in a Conversion Awaiting Transfer and used in future acquisition or development.
+Any unit count reduction will be put in a Conversion Awaiting Transfer or other holding system such as Faircloth Limit and used in future acquisition or development.

-IHA plans to update ADMIN and ACOP policies to be compliant with Federal Regulation regarding changes in NSPIRE inspections, HOTMA provisions, and Small Area Fair Market Rent changes.
-Changes will be in place by October 2024.
+IHA updated ADMIN plan to be compliant with Small Area Fair Market Rent (SAFMR) requirement.
+IHA plans to update ADMIN and ACOP policies to be compliant with Federal Regulation regarding changes in NSPIRE inspections, HOTMA provisions.
+Changes will be in place by October 2025